 Modern Cox’s Bazar: The modern Cox’s Bazar gained its name from British-Indian Captain Hiram Cox in the 18th century.
-He was an officer of British East India Company.
-He did several social works here as the Superintendent of Palongkee outpost before he died in 1799.
-The works he had done made him a place in the hearts of the locals.
-As a result, to commemorate Cox’s role in social work a market was established here and named after him as “Cox’s Bazaar” (“Cox’s Market”) with time it turn as Cox’s Bazar.
+He was an officer of the British East India Company.
+He did several social works here as the Superintendent of the Palongkee outpost before he died in 1799.
+The work he had done made him a place in the hearts of the locals.
+As a result, to commemorate Cox’s role in social work a market was established here and named after him as “Cox’s Bazaar” (“Cox’s Market”) with time it turn into Cox’s Bazar.

 Geography & Climate

 The town with an area of 6.85 km², and is bounded by the Bakkhali River on the north and East, the Bay of Bengal in the West, and the Jhilwanj Union in the south.

 The climate of Bangladesh has a tropical monsoon type, with a hot and rainy summer and a dry winter.
 Often excessive humidity, heavy rainfall, high temperature, and distinct seasonal variations are common here.
 January is the coolest month averaging around 26 deg C (78 d F) whereas April is the warmest one with temperatures averaging from 33 to 36 deg C (91 to 96 deg F).
 The climate is one of the wettest in the world.
 Most rains occur during the monsoon (June to September) and little in winter (November to February).
 The country is issued with devastating cyclones, and storms originating over the Bay of Bengal, during the periods of April to May and September to November.
 Sometimes, accompanied by strong surging waves, those storms cause great damage and loss of life.